Fransvis/Alethea/README.md

 5. (In your terminal) Run with command : node app.js

-* Alternatively you can simply pull this entire projet and run it in your terminal with the command: node app.js
+* Alternatively you can simply pull this entire project and run it in your terminal with the command: node app.js (remember to have nodejs installed on your system)